 Participants are expected to make their own individual transportation arrangements to, from and within Japan.
-Participants must arrive in Kyoto no later than the day prior to classes commencing – though participants are strongly advised to try and arrive in Japan several days earlier.(Note that ANU’s travel insurance for ANU students only covers a limited number of days travel before and after the course.
-Any additional days will need to be covered by students purchasing their own travel insurance).
-Students MUST obtain travel approval from the ANU through the ANU’s online system.
-This is vital for their insurance cover.
+Participants must arrive in Kyoto no later than the day prior to classes commencing – though participants are strongly advised to try and arrive in Japan several days earlier

-Students are strongly advised not to make travel bookings until you have received official notification from the ANU College of Law that you have been accepted into the program.
+Students are advised not to make travel bookings until they have received official notification from the ANU College of Law that they have been accepted into the program.
 Travel advice for Japan is available at smartraveller.gov.au.
 Australian citizens are advised to register their travel and contact details with the Australian Government Department of Foreign Affairs and Trade (DFAT) prior to leaving Australia.

-Australian passport holders do not require visas.
+Australian passport holders do not require a visa to visit Japan for this program.
 Other nationalities are advised to enquire with the Japanese Embassy or Consulate as to the visa requirements.
 Chinese and Russian nationals are advised that the visa process may take up to a month.
-Ritsumeikan University will provide you with supporting documentation for your visa application, however it will only cover the duration of the seminars.
-Students are responsible for obtaining visas from the Japanese Embassy or Consulate, if required, and The Australian National University accepts no responsibility if a student is unable to obtain a visa.
+Ritsumeikan University will provide you with supporting documentation for your visa application, however it will only cover the duration of the Seminars.
+If required, students are responsible for obtaining their visa from the Japanese Embassy or Consulate and The Australian National University accepts no responsibility if a student is unable to obtain a visa.

 Students must organise their own accommodation.
 Suggested accommodation options are available on the Ritsumeikan University website for the program.
-The course Learning Management System (LMS) site (WATTLE) will also have a discussion board “student to student travel tips”.
-You may use this forum to discuss your travel and accommodation plans.
+Students can liaise with fellow ANU participants prior to departure to discuss travel and accommodation options.

 |Airfares (ex Canberra, incl taxes) depending on departure date